metricly/metricly-docs/content/api/api-webhooks.md

 No strict format.

 {{% notice warning %}}
-The Webhook endpoint will take any text you place in the body and use it as the event message in Metricly, so it’s not necessary to include proper JSON formatting (unless you want your message to include brackets and attribute-value pairs).
+The Webhook endpoint will take any text you place in the body and use it as the event message in CloudWisdom, so it’s not necessary to include proper JSON formatting (unless you want your message to include brackets and attribute-value pairs).
 {{% /notice %}}